JGerich/JGerich/README.md

 **About Me**

-Hi, I'm Joanna!
-I'm an intellectually curious junior software engineer with a passion for backend technologies.
-I bring a unique blend of experience from my background in English credit management, which drives my creative approach to solving front-end development challenges.
-I'm always eager to learn and grow, especially when it comes to exploring new ideas and finding efficient solutions in the tech world.
+Hi, I’m Joanna!
+I’m a junior software engineer with a passion for backend technologies.
+My background in English credit management gives me a unique, creative approach to problem-solving and front-end challenges.
+I’m always eager to learn, explore new ideas, and find efficient solutions in tech.

 **Things I’m somewhat familiar with and might use:**

 **Technical Skills Overview**
--	Object-orientated projects
+-	Object-Orientated projects
--	Problem Solving: Input, Loops and Functions with Turtle
+-	Problem Solving: Loops, Functions (Turtle)
--	App building
+-	App Development
-- Logic, lists, and dictionaries
+- Logic, Lists, and Dictionaries
 - Decision Making: Logic and If Statements
 - Files, Pip and APIs